vermo7en/CoffeeChain/README.md

 # CoffeeChain

-CoffeeChain is a project for Udacity's Blockchain Engineer Nanodegree.
+CoffeeChain is a project for Udacity's Blockchain Developer Nanodegree.
 It is a coffee supply chain dapp.

 ## Project Feedback